 Appropriate gloves are required 100% of the time when performing work activities.
-Tasks are only to be performed without gloves where safety is compromised by glove-use or fine finger manipulation is needed to accomplish the activity.
-Non-glove required tasks shall clearly be addressed in the JHA BEFORE the work begins.
-Appropriate gloves are to be used during exposure to sustained heat, sparks, wet concrete, acid corrosives or electrical exposure.
-Operations that involve possible vibration to the wrist area such as jack hammering and chipping will require the use of shock absorbing finger, palm and wrist protection.
+Tasks are only to be performed without gloves where safety is compromised by glove use or fine finger manipulation is needed to accomplish the activity.
+Non-glove required tasks shall be addressed clearly in the JHA BEFORE the work begins.
+Appropriate gloves are to be used during exposure to sustained heat, sparks, wet concrete, acid corrosives, or electrical exposure.
+Operations that involve possible vibration to the wrist area, such as jackhammering and chipping, will require the use of shock-absorbing finger, palm, and wrist protection.
 Such operations shall be identified in the Hazard Analysis and proper protection issued when required.
 Specific guidelines for the use of gloves can be found in the Best Safety Practice and Safety Policy Manual, which will be kept in the safety office.
 It is the superintendent's responsibility to select the correct glove for each task and identify its use in the JHA.